YahooArchive/express-state/README.md

 The client-side JavaScript code can now add the `X-CSRF-Token` HTTP header with the value at `MY_APP.CSRF_TOKEN` to all XHRs it makes to the server.

+#### Untrusted User Input

+**Always escape untrusted user input to protected against XSS attacks!**

+Express State provides a mechanism to expose configuration and state data as first-party JavaScript, which means any untrusted user input should be properly escaped based on the [OWASP HTML escaping recommendations][OWASP].

+Express State will automatically encode any `<`, `>`, `/` characters within string values of exposed data to their Unicode counterparts during serialization.
+This provides a basic level of protection against XSS attacks by not allowing the `"</script><script>"` character sequence within an exposed string value to be interpreted and cause the browser prematurely close a script element and reopen a new one.

+Even with the basic XSS protection Express State provides, it's still important to _always_ escape untrusted user input.

 ### Setting a Root Namespace

 A common practice is to set a root namespace for an app so all of its exposed